JoeyLI17/US-Highway-Lane-Line-Project/2019-06-20_Lane_Line_Doc_JLI.md

    - [x] The continuous line uses 1st order fitting
    - [ ] The curve uses 3rd order fitting
    - **Return** the overlaid picture using 1st order fitting

+ ### II.
+Shortcomings
+1. Only detect straight lines, cannot find the curve
+2. The shadow of the power grid might be captured
+3. Not tested on the wet road
+4. The detected lane line image are shaking.

+### III.
+Possible improvement
+1. To caputer the curve, I can create segments on the image and using different methods in each segment.
+   - Near-field using 1st order fitting, only considear straight lines.
+   - Far-field using 3rd order fitting, which can caputer the curves.
+2. To recude the shaking of the detected lane line, I can create a tolarance if the slope __k__ after the 1sr order fitting is inside the tolarance then use the same slope for the current image.